 With time, most single parents actually report that being an empty nester becomes a positive experience.
 For those struggling with some symptoms, know that there are many ways to process this time and create a meaningful experience.

-- support groups for single parents, both online and in person, who are seeking help with the emotional toll that empty nesting can have.
+- There are many support groups for single parents, both online and in person, who are seeking help with the emotional toll that empty nesting can have.

 - Volunteer or get a job that you feel passionate about.
 Many studies suggest that parents who have careers tend to have a less difficult time with empty nest syndrome.